-Everyone in and around Asheville knows that the best part of living here is the thrill that hits you whenever you remember there’s a mountain outside your window.
+What’s more, those who live in Asheville’s city limits enjoy surrounding areas with equal enthusiasm.
+Everyone knows that the best part of living here is the thrill that hits you whenever you remember there’s a mountain outside your window.
 The city is just a short drive to more than a dozen state and national parks and forests.

 The real estate options across the greater Asheville area are as diverse as its people.
-Within a short drive of the city center, it is entirely possible to consider a downtown condo, rural farm, suburban home in a gated community, or an older home in one of the historic neighborhoods surrounding downtown Asheville.
+Within a short drive of the city center, it is entirely possible to consider a downtown condo, rural farm, suburban home in a gated community, or an older home in one of the historic neighborhoods surrounding Downtown Asheville.